tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Painfully.
-I could write an essay on Fnatic's adventures this year, but my fingers are getting tired so you're gonna get the bullet point version:
+I could write an essay on Fnatic's adventures this year, but it's more efficient to give the bullet point version:

 * Fnatic poaches Thai rising star, Masaros, from Motivate.Trust at the end of 2020.
-Trust actually wins a tournament when everybody knows Masaros is gonna leave.
+Trust actually wins a tournament while everybody knows that Masaros is about to leave.
 Awkward.
 * Masaros leaves after Fnatic's disappointing Singapore Major finish and they bring in ChYuan (a mid player) to play offlane.
 * Fnatic bumbles their way through S2 to make this new roster work.
 It's not pretty.
-* Moon is subject to corporate espionage and is finally let go from Fnatic in a hostile takeover.
-Deth (an offlaner) is brought in to play offlane and ChYuan takes over mid duties.
+* Moon is ~~kicked~~ fired from Fnatic ~~for underperforming~~ in a hostile corporate takeover.
+Deth (an offlaner) is brought in to play offlane and ChYuan resumes mid duties.

 **How was their DPC year?** 446.25 Points

 ***SEA DPC S1** - 1st, **ONE Esports Singapore Major** - 9-12th, **SEA DPC S2** - 4th, **WePlay Kyiv AniMajor** - Did not qualify*

-I think I covered most of it.
-The SEA regional qual was intense, though.
-Five game series versus TNC.
+You got the gist of it.
+The Fnatic organization has been a TI mainstay and has attended every single International since TI3.
+That streak got very close to ending in the SEA regional qual grand finals, but they managed to reverse sweep TNC.

 **What would success look like?** iceiceice bumps Deth up a tier or two, or six, in his [SEA offlaner power rankings.](https://afkgaming.com/dota2/news/7038-iceiceice-ranks-sea-dota-2-players-by-role)